 I know the concepts in this program can help you to create a dream career.
 They certainly did for me.

-Over the next 6 weeks you’re going to work through a series of 6 sessions.
+Over the coming weeks you’re going to work through a series of 6 sessions.
 My goal is to give you the tools to make decisions that are right for you rather than follow a rigid plan.
 I want to help you think for yourself and take action that will fit your situation.
 That might mean leaving your current role but it could also mean staying where you are and turning that role into your dream career.

 The Dream Career Program is based on my pivot process and it will help you decide on the best career for you by looking at how to: